 Shops transform their window displays into glistening winter scenes, churches hold special services, and most of the restaurants around serve up mouthwatering traditional menus with vin fiert (mulled wine), tuica fiarta (hot plum brandy with sugar, pepper, and spices), and dishes like sarmalute cu mamaliguta (rice and meat stuffed cabbage rolls with some sort of polenta), carnati (homemade sausages), cozonac (the local version of panetone), or papanasi (cheese doughnuts with sour cream and jam).

-Additionally, Brasov is a fabulous base for exploring the magnificent castles and fortresses of Transylvania, and it’s only 12 km away from one of Romania’s best and most exclusive ski resorts – Poiana Brasov.
+Brasov is one of the best places to experience Christmas in Romania, but also a fabulous base for exploring the magnificent castles and fortresses of Transylvania, or taking a day trip to one of the country’s most exclusive ski resorts – Poiana Brasov, only 12 km up in the mountains.

 Eastern Europe is particularly attractive during this time of year, and the beautiful historic city of Poznan is a fantastic destination to combine culture, sightseeing, and Christmas shopping with some great Polish hospitality.